-Before commencing pupillage, Colm worked as a legal assistant/researcher for Keating Chambers dealing with issues of construction law.
+Before commencing pupillage, Colm worked as a legal assistant/researcher for one of the leading construction sets.

-He appeared for HMRC (as junior to Christopher Stone) in Peck v HMRC , a pre-SRT residence case.
+He appeared for HMRC (as junior to Christopher Stone) in Peck v HMRC UKFTT 770, a pre-SRT residence case.

 Colm represented a taxpayer in bankrupty proceedings against HMRC, succeeding in securing an adjournment on favourable terms after filing a notice of objection to HMRC's s.28C determinations.

 During pupillage, Colm gained experience of litigation and advisory matters including IR35, transfer of assets aborad, SRT residence, inheritance tax, capital allowances, follower notices, discovery assessments, and costs.
 He drafted both statements of case for First-tier Tribunal proceedings, and grounds of appeal for the Court of Appeal.

 Colm accepts instructions from both HMRC and taxpayers.